 The children are taught to count in French and can recognise and understand, orally and in writing, numbers to at least 100.
 They can use the four operations to complete simple maths sentences.
 Children learn to tell the time, showing an understanding of a.m. and p.m. and the importance of the 24 hour clock as is used more commonly in France.
-They learn about how the French use the euro and compare the euro to the pound.
+They learn how to write the date.